DepartmentOfHealth-htbhf/htbhf-claimant-service/api/src/test/java/uk/gov/dhsc/htbhf/claimant/creator/README.md

 Information about a claimant will be read from claimant.yml (in [src/test/resources/test-claimant-creator](../../../../../../../resources/test-claimant-creator/)).
 There is an example file in [claimant-example.yml](../../../../../../../resources/test-claimant-creator/claimant-example.yml)

-This will add an active claim with a card account id, a claimant, address, UCHousehold, UCAdult, UCChild(s) and a payment cycle with a start date of yesterday.
+This will add an active claim with a card account id, a claimant, address, UCHousehold, UCAdult, UCChild(s) and a payment cycle with an end date of yesterday.

 Children's dates of birth are added using an ISO-8601 duration and an enum value representing when a child should be that age.